gpicavet/gpicavet.github.io/_posts/2016-09-06-getting-started-exo-reactjs.markdown

 </div>
 {% endhighlight %}

-* open webapp/WEB-INF/gatein-resources.xml to declare the bundle.js as a js modules, and the stylesheet main.css :
+* open webapp/WEB-INF/gatein-resources.xml to declare both the bundle.js, as a JS module, and the main.css stylesheet :
 {% highlight xml %}
 <portlet>
   <name>reactsample</name>